AlexHedley/blog/src/input/posts/owasp-newcastle-december-2023.md

 **Title: Running the Microsoft Cyber Defence Operations Centre (CDOC)**

-Speaker: John Dellinger
+_Speaker_: John Dellinger

-Speaker Bio: John is a Chief Security Advisor working within the Microsoft Cyber Defence Operations Center.
+_Speaker Bio_: John is a Chief Security Advisor working within the Microsoft Cyber Defence Operations Center.
 John has extensive multi-national experience in both the public and private sectors.
 Expertise across a variety of functions and disciplines including policy formulation and implementation, training, operations, strategic planning, risk management and cyber security.
 He is a dual U.S. and Australian citizen with twenty years of military experience as an officer, first in the United States Marine Corps and later in the Royal Australian Navy.

-Talk Synopsis: The Cyber Defense Operations Center brings together security response experts from across the company to help protect, detect, and respond to threats in real-time.
+_Talk Synopsis_: The Cyber Defense Operations Center brings together security response experts from across the company to help protect, detect, and respond to threats in real-time.
 Staffed with dedicated teams 24x7, the Center has direct access to thousands of security professionals, data scientists, and product engineers throughout Microsoft to ensure rapid response and resolution to security threats.
 Informed by trillions of data points across an extensive network of sensors, devices, authentications, and communications, the Center employs automated software, machine learning, behavioral analysis, and forensics to create an intelligent security graph.
 This threat intelligence insight helps our teams connect the dots, then counter with strong containment and coordinated remediation.

 ### Talk 2

 **Title: Cybersecurity in the Space Industry: Safeguarding the Final Frontier**

-Speaker: Ros Grindrod
+_Speaker_: Ros Grindrod

-Speaker Bio: Ros is currently Head of Security Services at Opencast Software and has over 6 years of experience working within information security including experience delivering cyber transformation work across a variety of industries.
+_Speaker Bio_: Ros is currently Head of Security Services at Opencast Software and has over 6 years of experience working within information security including experience delivering cyber transformation work across a variety of industries.
 Ros's previous experience includes ethical hacking, social engineering, incident response preparedness, OSINT/threat modelling and all things GRC.

-Talk Synopsis: TBC
+_Talk Synopsis_: cyber security considerations for the space industry

 ---